terrylinooo/wp-mermaid/README.txt

 == Screenshots ==

 1. Choose a Mermaid syntax block.
-2. Fill in your Mermaid syntax, then see the preview.
+2. Fill in your Mermaid syntax in the editor.

+### Also See

+If you are looking for a [Markdown editor](https://github.com/terrylinooo/githuber-md) supporting Mermaid, you can also check out [Terry Lin](https://terryl.in)'s WordPress plugin called the [WP Githuber MD](https://wordpress.org/plugins/wp-githuber-md/), which provides a variety of features not just Mermaid, it is worth to try.

 == Copyright ==